Screen Frames and Mesh

 Here are some things to consider when finding the best fit for your new windows

 On a double hung window, full screens allow the top and bottom sash to be open at the same time.
 These screens allow maximum airflow through the window while still protecting from bugs.
-Air escapes out of the top opening.
-Fresh air comes in through the bottom.
-This is the way double hungs provide excellent ventilation.
+Air escapes out of the top opening and fresh air comes in through the bottom, providing excellent ventilation.
+Since full screens are stationary and aren't moved up and down the screen track depending on the sash open, nearly all gapping is prevented, minimizing the amount of pests which can pass through.
+For additional insect protection and the clearest view, choose premium VIEWS mesh.

 A half screen will let in more natural sunlight because it only covers half of the window.
 This feature also allows for a more unobstructed view from the half of the window not covered.

 Full screens cover the entire window, slightly shading the sunlight coming in and your view out.